-Chair of the Investment Committee, Audit, Risk and Compliance Committee member
+Chair of the Investment Committee, Audit, Risk and Compliance Committee and Nominations Committee member First appointed to the Board in 2018

 Deborah has retired from a career in the City where she worked primarily for Kleinwort Benson, Merrill Lynch and Barclays.
-Having served on the Investment Committee of the Leprosy Mission International (TLMI) for many years she was elected to their Board and following completion of her term on that she is now a Pension Fund trustee for TLMI.
-She is a member of the Board and Audit and Risk Committee of CBF Financial Trustees Ltd and a member of the Board, Audit and Risk and Investment Committees of the Land Trust.
-She also manages the Diocese of Rochester Poverty and Hope Appeal and her local church mission team.
+Having served on the Investment Committee of the Leprosy Mission International (TLMI) for many years she was elected to their Board and following completion of her term on that she is now a Pension Fund Trustee for TLMI.
+She is a member of the Board and Audit and Risk Committee of CBF Funds Trustee Ltd and a member of the Board, Audit and Risk, and Investment Committees of The Land Trust.
+In 2021, she joined the Board of the London Pensions Fund Authority.
+She is also warden of her local church where she manages the mission team.